 What is on-disk?

 Low-quality data, on the other hand, is difficult to patch or deduplicate, which leads to slow backups and restores with high on-disk consumption.
-Aside from being more expensive, this scenario creates additional problems: slow backups make it impossible to backup in small increments if that is desired (e.g. every 15 minutes), while slow restores increase RTO in case of disaster recovery.
+This scenario creates additional problems: slow backups make it impossible to backup in small increments if that is desired (e.g. every 15 minutes), while slow restores increase RTO in case of disaster recovery.

 Best practices for backup